Texas Tech University: Colleges and schools

 The Rawls College of Business, which is accredited by the Association to Advance Collegiate Schools of Business, is the university's business school.
 The college offers bachelor's, master's, and doctoral degrees in business disciplines.
-In its 2016 "Best Grad Schools" rankings, U.S. News & World Report ranked the graduate business program 91st in the United States.
-The college's health organization management degree program was ranked 41st.
 From its origin in 1942, the business school was known as the Division of Commerce, until it was renamed the College of Business Administration in 1956.
-In 2000, following a $25 million gift from alumnus Jerry S. Rawls, the college was formally renamed the Jerry S. Rawls College of Business Administration.
+In 2000, following a $25 million gift from alumnus Jerry S. Rawls, the college was formally renamed the Jerry S. Rawls College of Business.

 In 1967, both the College of Education and the Texas Tech University School of Law were founded.
 The College of Education instructs future teachers and is accredited by the National Council for Accreditation of Teacher Education.
-The School of Law is an American Bar Association-accredited law school on the main campus in Lubbock, and came in 2nd statewide in the 2013 Bar Examination pass rate with 95.45 percent.
-The school offers Juris Doctor degrees which can be earned in conjunction with Master of Business Administration or Master of Science degrees through the adjacent Rawls College of Business.

-All graduate programs offered at Texas Tech University are overseen by the Graduate School, which was officially established in 1954.
-The university's Honors College allows select students to design a customized curriculum that incorporates a broad range of disciplines, and offers students the opportunity for early admission into Texas Tech University's medical and law schools.
+The School of Law is an American Bar Association-accredited law school on the main campus in Lubbock.

-In September 2008, the University College was established.
-Formerly known as the College of Outreach and Distance Education, the college was created by bringing together the Division of Off-Campus Sites and the Division of Outreach and Distance Education.
-Texas Tech's six in-state satellite campuses are under the auspices of the college.
-Additionally, it oversees the Texas Tech University Independent School District.
+In September 2008, Texas Tech established the College of Outreach and Distance Education, known today as Texas Tech Online.
+Texas Tech's seven in-state satellite campuses are under the auspices of the college.
+Additionally, it oversees the Texas Tech University Independent School District and its signature program, Texas Tech K-12.

-The Texas Tech University System also operates a medical school, the Texas Tech University Health Sciences Center.
-It offers Schools of Allied Health Sciences, Biomedical Sciences, Medicine, Nursing, and Pharmacy.
+The Texas Tech University System also operates a medical school, the Texas Tech University Health Sciences Center (TTUHSC).
+It offers schools of biomedical sciences, health professions, medicine, nursing, pharmacy, and population and public health.
 While it is a discrete entity, separate from Texas Tech University, it offers joint degrees (such as MD/MBA) through coordination with the university.
-Further, the Health Sciences Center is on the university's main campus in Lubbock.
-In addition to the Lubbock campus, TTUHSC has campuses in Abilene, Amarillo, El Paso, Dallas, and Odessa.
+Further, the Health Sciences Center campus is adjacent to the university's main campus in Lubbock.
+In addition to its Lubbock campus, TTUHSC has campuses in Abilene, Amarillo, El Paso, Dallas, and Odessa.